Bystron/expandableListAndroidApp/README.md

 # expandableListAndroidApp
-Shows buttons and an expandable using the new android jetpack compose feature.
+Shows buttons and an expandable list using the new android jetpack compose feature.